navya0247/BridgeLabz-Training/README.md

 9.Program to find volume of cylinder
 10.Program to find perimeter of rectangle

-In addition, I learned about the architecture of Csharp and its functionalities.
-I also learned the installation of .NET and how to run Csharp code using Notepad++.
+📚 Concepts Learned-
+🏗️ Architecture of C#
+⚙️ Core functionalities of C#

+Tools & Setup-
+🔧 Installation of .NET
+▶️ Running Csharp programs using Notepad++